Cumulocity-IoT/cumulocity-analytics-management/README.md

 ### Upload Custom Extension

 After the delployment (restart of streaming analytics) the Block will be available within the Steaming Analytics Application.
 Deleting a block will remove the block again.
-Keep in mind that no checking of any usage of that particular custom block is done an thus straming flows might not work anymore.
+Keep in mind that no checking of any usage of that particular custom block is done an thus streaming flows might not work anymore.

 ![Use Extension](resources/images/analytics-builder.png)